-War Horse Forge is our blacksmithing program where we introduce you to the fundamentals of the craft through forging a hook, railroad spike knife, or decorative metal piece.
+War Horse Forge is our blacksmithing program where we introduce participants to the fundamentals of the craft through forging a hook, railroad spike knife, or decorative metal piece.
 Sign up in Eventbrite for our basic blacksmithing classes.

 Must be 18 years old to attend.

 Our annual event, Cookies with the Clydesdales, is held in December and welcomes hundreds of veterans, first responders, and their families to the farm.
-This free event is very popular.
+This event is very popular.
 Registration begins October 1 and typically fills up in one day.

 Dave Seitz and Beth Honrine